Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Results

 We now present the main theoretical properties of our method.
-In particular, we establish conditions under which the estimator $\hat{\theta}(\hat{T})$ constructed using the second wave of data is asymptotically normal, with minimal variance in the class of estimators defined above.
-Additionally, we provide a consistent estimator of the asymptotic variance of our estimator, and establish a form of ``robustness" of our estimator to potential inconsistency of $\hat{T}$.
-Note that in all of the results of this section, the depth $L$ of the class of stratification trees is fixed and specified by the researcher.
-We return to the question of how to choose $L$ in Section \ref{sec:extensions}.
+First, we establish conditions under which the estimator $\hat{\theta}(\hat{T}_m)$ constructed using the second wave of data is asymptotically normal, with minimal variance in the class of estimators defined above.
+Additionally, we provide a consistent estimator of the asymptotic variance of our estimator, and establish a form of ``robustness" of our estimator to potential inconsistency of $\hat{T}_m$.

 From now on, to be concise, we will call data from the first-wave the \emph{pilot} data, and data from the second-wave the \emph{main} data.
 As in the paragraph above, denote the pilot data as $\{W_j\}_{j=1}^m := \{(Y_j,X_j,A_j)\}_{j=1}^m$.
-Given this pilot sample, we require the following high-level consistency property for our estimator $\hat{T}$:
+Given this pilot sample, we require the following high-level consistency property for our estimator $\hat{T}_m$:

 \begin{assumption} The estimator $\hat{T}_m$ is a $\sigma\{(W_j)_{j=1}^m\}/\mathcal{B}(\mathcal{T}_L)$ measurable function of the pilot data\footnotemark[2] and satisfies

 where

 as $m \rightarrow \infty$. \end{assumption}